NDunn244/azure-network-protocol/README.md

 <br />

 <p>
-Next we will use Wireshark to filter for DHCP.
-DHCP is the Dynamic Host Configuration Protocol.
+Next, you will filter Wireshark to observe DHCP traffic.
+DHCP(Dynamic Host Configuration Protocol) is used to assign your VM a new IP address using the command"ipconfig /renew".
 This works on ports 67/68.
-It's used to assign IP addresses to machines.
-We will request a new IP address with the command "ipconfig /renew".
-Once we enter the command Wireshark will capture DHCP traffic.
+Once you enter the command in Wireshark, you can see the DHCP traffic.
 </p>
 <p>
 <img src="https://i.imgur.com/rJxQlMd.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>